jameerpathan111/airgun/README.rst

 ======

-Airgun is a Python library which is build over `Widgetastic`_ and `navmazing`_ to make Satellite 6 UI testing easier.
+Airgun is a Python library which is build over `Widgetastic`_ and `navmazing`_ to make Satellite 6 UI testing easier..

 For more info please see `documentation`_.